FAQ's for Parents

 How should I handle teasing?

 One of the most painful experiences we can have as a parent is knowing that our child is being teased.
 Teasing is an experience common to many children, not just those who stutter.
+The book Sometimes I Just Stutter has great advice on how to handle teasing.

 What types of things can I say to encourage my child to talk?